OlegZee/Xake.Dotnet/readme.md

 ## Prerequisites

 The build sctipt expects dotnet 2.1.300+ to build the package.
 That version properly writes package metadata.
+You will need [net46 Dev Pack](https://www.microsoft.com/net/download/thank-you/net46-developer-pack) to build for .net 4.6 target.

 ## Csc task